 Tell your customers and visitors to your website what you are doing to make your business greener.
 If customers are committed to purchasing from companies with green marketing ads (which some studies suggest over half of consumers are), they want to know how you are contributing to the environment and reducing waste.

 Be careful, however, about exaggerating your claims of having eco-friendly products, services or policies.
 This strategy even has its own term: "greenwashing."
 Many companies advertise their environmental accountability and sustainability but they don't "walk the walk."
 When a company is caught greenwashing, it tarnishes their reputation and makes customers lose trust.
 For example, airline carrier EasyJet came under fire a few years ago when they made the claim that their air travel was a greener way to travel than driving in a hybrid car.

 Your overall marketing strategy, of course, will include many different types of marketing.
 Many companies will use billboard ads, pamphlets, paper coupons and so on to advertise.
-If you do the majority of your marketing online, however, you will reduce impact of your marketing on the environment.
+If you do the majority of your marketing online, however, you will reduce the impact of your marketing on the environment.